 - Why do you call us “gentle readers”?

 Well, in the journal, I simply addressed my audience.
 I didn’t even put thought into it, really.
-“Gentlemen” is a modern holdover from a previous era in when the word “gentle” was used more frequently.
+“Gentlemen” is a modern holdover from a previous era in which the word “gentle” was used more frequently.
 It didn’t necessarily equate to “soothing” or “kind” so much as “esteemed” or “worthy”.
 You would simply address a group as “gentles sirs and madams” or “my gentle friends”.